loye/node.qproxy/README.md

-node.QProxy
+node.qproxy
 ===========

-nodejs socks4/5, http proxy based on websocket
+It's a nodejs socks4/5, http proxy based on WebSocket.
+It helps you ignore GFW, if you have server deployed it with SSL encrypted WebSocket.

-1. Deploy server.js to web server with websocket supported. include all the below files:
+1. Deploy server.js to web server with websocket supported.
-   ./server.js
-   ./lib/*
+   (dependence on module "proxy.stream" and "ws.stream".)
 2. Run app.js on local computer.
-(Change the url in app.js to the web site which deployed server.js.) include all the below files:
+(Change the url in app.js to the web site which deployed server.js.)
-   ./app.js
-   ./lib/ws-stream.js
+   (dependence on module "ws.stream".)